 Louise in Slacker Cats is the voice of reason throughout the show but Buckley does zig-zag between being this and one of the many crazy people/cats throughout the show.

 And occasionally Private.
 For example: "The Red Squirrel."
 And Marlene, all the time (except when she's outside the zoo grounds or talking about Spanish guitars).
 Rico once, actually.
 In "The Hidden" he keeps Kowalski and Skipper focused on the task at hand (finding their friends).
-Skipper, never.
+Skipper, in any episode where the penguins encounter anything that terrifies them like in Snakehaed! or in any situation where he dope slaps all three of them at once.
 Kowalski, almost never.
 Though he thinks he is.
 Julien, no way.
 Mort, uhh...
 No...

 Number 1: Abby, we both know you're the only one on this team with any real common sense.
 When I'm screaming that we're being invaded by tiny, kid-eating leeches falling from the sky, you're the one telling me it's only snowing.

 Rocko from Rocko's Modern Life seemed to start out this way, a hapless bystander trying to use logic to navigate a thoroughly insane environment and oftentimes failing.
 Strangely, he seemed to lose this as the series also took a turn away from being as surreal as it once was.

 Stan.
 Kyle has the appearance of being sane as well, but unlike Stan, is unable to understand just how moronic the actions of all the insane people around are.
 Among the adults is/was Chef and, on occasion, Jesus.